connorhpoland/poe-elf/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This tool prototype will also not officially support Standard leagues due to increased complexity of legacy items.</p>

 <h2>Future Features</h2>
+<h3>Utilize XML Schema</h3>
+		<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Currently, our XML files each have and .xml.help file that describes (using in-line comments) the requirements and constraints of the XML files used in this tool.
+To improve this, we can utilize the XSD (XML Scheme Definition) language to replace our .xml.help files while also being able to leverage the XSD files at run-time to validate user/tool generated XML files.</p>
 <h3>Command Line Options</h3>
 		<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ideally, some or all of the elf.config configuration items should be command-line configurable.
 This is not likely to be a popular use-case so this is low priority.</p>
 <h3>Linux Support</h3>